RishiRamraj/The-Rules-of-Investment/README.rst

 1. Value does not depend on price.
 #.
 The principles of sound investment do not change.
 #.
 Never spend more for an investment than you have to.
 #.
-Achieving satisfactory results it is easy.
+Achieving satisfactory results is easier than expected.
 #.
-Achieving superior results is hard.
+Achieving superior results is harder than assumed.

 On Markets
 ----------